 Register of structures and features

-From this list of structures we will create a subset of features which we believe to have a significant influence on flood risk and this will form our Asset Register.
+We have undertaken work to identify drainage and flood defence structures and will continue to update this important source of information.
+From this list of structures we will create a subset of features which we believe to have a significant influence on flood risk and this will form our asset register.

 As the majority of the data is owned by third parties and is often out of date, we are unable to release the information online.
-If you would like to view the Asset Register then please contact us for more information.
+If you would like to view the asset register then please contact us for more information.

-Planning for Floods
+Planning for floods

 These plans will indicate specific responsibilities and actions to be taken by the various front line response teams.
 The plans can also identify areas where regular maintenance is critical.

-Designation of Third-Party Assets
+Designation of third-party assets

-The County will consider carefully the need to designate features on a case-by-case basis and will take into account the risk of flooding to property.
+We will consider carefully the need to designate features on a case-by-case basis and will take into account the risk of flooding to property.